galeraga/3D-semantic-parsing/README.md

 #### Goal

-When we are dealing with point clouds it is normal that our data undergoes some geometric transformations.
-The purpose of the T-Net is to align all of the point cloud in a canonical way so it is invariant to these transformations.
-After doing that feature extraction can be done.
+When we are dealing with point clouds, it is normal that our data undergoes some geometric transformations.
+The purpose of the T-Net is to align all the point cloud in a canonical way, so it is invariant to these transformations.
+After doing that, feature extraction can be done.

-When the affine transformation matrix is used again, it is not used directly in the point cloud but in the features that had been extracted before.
-So in this case we are in a high dimensional space and it is possible that we have some optimization problems.
-In order to avoid those it is added a regularization term in the softmax training loss so the transformation matrix is close to the orthogonal matrix.
+When the affine transformation matrix is used again, it is not used directly in the point cloud, but in the features that had been extracted before.
+So in this case we are in a high dimensional space, and it is possible that we have some optimization problems.
+In order to avoid those, it is added a regularization term in the softmax training loss so the transformation matrix is close to the orthogonal matrix.

 $$L_{reg} = ||I-AA^T||_{F}^2 $$